mavlevin/mavlevin.github.io/_posts/2023-02-22-Size-Matters:-Solidity-Integer-Range-Cheatsheet-From-uint8-To-uint256.md

     Size Matters: Solidity Integer Range Cheatsheet From uint8 To uint256
 hide_title: false
 tags: ['solidity', 'web3', 'ethereum']
-excerpt: A simple cheatsheet for Solidity Integer ranges from uint8 to uint256.
-In this case, size does matter.
+excerpt: A simple cheatsheet for Solidity Integer ranges, from uint8 to uint256.
+In data types, size does matter :0.
 author: guy

 ---